michaelCaleyWhaley/programmers-handbook/pipelines/jenkins/readme.md

 Configured using the [Github checks plugin](https://plugins.jenkins.io/github-checks).

 In order the plugin to work Github needs to add your Jenkins instance as an authenticated app.
 To achieve this follow the steps on this [link](https://github.com/jenkinsci/github-branch-source-plugin/blob/master/docs/github-app.adoc).

+### Block PRs on Github with Jenkins

+In order for pull requests into main|master to be blocked by Jenkins builds you must go into the settings of the default branch on Github.
+Create a ruleset and check `Require status checks to pass`.

+You will then need to add the name of the status check which you want to be required.
+A list of the options should be on the PR itself under all checks.
+In this case the name is `continuous-integration/jenkins/pr-head`.